Zermatt inaugurates world’s highest tri-cable car system

 With its 25 gondolas, which are wheelchair and stroller-accessible, Zermatt’s system can transport up to 2,000 people per hour.
 The nine-minute ride suspends passengers at a maximum height of 198 metres.

-Four “luxury” cabins have also been specially designed with bottoms that become transparent during the short journey, so riders can see the mountainous view below.
+Four “luxury” cabins have also been specially designed with floors that become transparent during the short journey, so riders can see the mountainous view below.
 Round trips in the regular cabins will cost CHF100, with the luxury cabin rides going for CHF115.

 The new ride will complement, rather than replace, the resort’s existing cable car system, which can transport 600 people per hour.
 The combined systems should allow gondolas to operate 365 days a year, and help shorten ride wait times, which could previously reach up to an hour and a half during the peak winter tourism season.